neclimdul/redmine/README.md

     include_recipe "redmine"

-Because of all the options for installing passenger it is assumed you have something in your runlist that handles this.
+Because of all the options for running a Rails applicaiton, it is assumed you have something in your runlist that handles this.
 For example:

     include_recipe "passenger_apache2::mod_rails"

 You'll probably want to customize it to fit your environment, as a site-cookbook, especially if you want to use something besides sqlite as the database backend.
-The attributes file has database_master commented out as an example start on using a node search to determine a database host.
+The attributes file has database_server commented out as an example start on using a node search to determine a database host.
 See the Chef wiki regarding searches for more information.

   http://wiki.opscode.com/display/chef/Search+Indexes